-Table 1: A list of the 50 articles analysed in the systematic review.
-Each article is accompanied by the following information: authors, title, country in which the communication was implemented, the environmental hazard it relates to, as well as the main communication format it focuses on.
+Table 1: A list of the \$0 articles analysed in the systematic review.
+Each article is accompanied by the following information: authors, title, country in which the communication was im as well as the main communication format if focues on.